Skip to content

 Grocery rewards

 This is where the gap gets large.
-The Sapphire Preferred earns just 1x on groceries.
-The Amex Gold earns 4x.
-On $600/month in groceries, the Preferred earns 7,200 points.
+The Sapphire Preferred earns 3x only on online grocery orders, 1x in-store.
+The Amex Gold earns 4x at US supermarkets on up to $25,000/year.
+On $600/month of in-store groceries, the Preferred earns 7,200 points.
 The Gold earns 28,800 points.
-That is a 21,600-point difference — worth $324 to $432 at good redemption rates.
+That is a 21,600-point difference — worth $432 at 2 cpp via transfer partners.

 Edge: Amex Gold by a wide margin.